 Writing Corporate Bylaws

-When forming a new corporation, one of the first things you will need to do is create your business's corporate "bylaws."
+When forming a new corporation, one of the first things you will need to do is create your corporate "bylaws," which are often confused with the articles of incorporation.
 Contained within a single written document, the bylaws dictate the operating standards and procedures that the corporation will follow throughout its life as a business entity -- outlining what the corporation can and cannot do.
+This set of rules addresses specific duties of the officers and directors, procedures for meetings, how to amend the bylaws, and other considerations.

 Corporate Bylaws: What Is Covered

-Corporate bylaws will likely be more complex the larger the business, but a typical corporation's bylaws will cover and contain:
+Corporate bylaws will likely be more complex the larger the business, but a typical corporation's bylaws will cover and contain the following:

 - The corporation's identifying information (name, address, and principal place of business)